telerik/xaml-docs/controls/radgauge/getting-started/creating-radial-gauge.md

 ## Set Indicator's Position

 To make the indicator point to a certain value from the scale, you have to use the __Value__ property of the indicator.
-Here is an example:
+Example 3 shows how you can work with this property:

 #### __[XAML] Example 3: Setting indicator's position__
 {{region xaml-radgauge-getting-started-creating-radial-gauge_4}}